Insurance Coverage for Medication-Assisted Treatment (MAT) in Tennessee

 Additionally, 26 counties lacked MAT providers altogether, highlighting a critical gap in access.
 As of recent policy changes, Tennessee providers no longer need to register with the Drug Enforcement Administration to prescribe buprenorphine, streamlining access to treatment.
 Despite these advancements, Tennessee continues to see demand for MAT.
 More than 10,000 people received opioid use treatment funded by the state in 2022, signaling the ongoing need for more accessible MAT resources throughout the state.

-The cost of Medication-Assisted Treatment (MAT) in Nashville varies depending on the medication, treatment setting, and length of care.
+The cost of Medication-Assisted Treatment (MAT) varies depending on the medication, treatment setting, and length of care.
 Without health insurance coverage, methadone treatment can cost an average of $12,183 per episode, based on 2022 inflation-adjusted figures.
 Buprenorphine therapy and naltrexone for addiction may have different pricing, with additional costs for doctor visits, counseling, and lab tests.

 When taken as prescribed, drugs used during Medication-Assisted Treatment (MAT) do not create a new addiction.
 MAT medications like buprenorphine, methadone, and naltrexone are carefully regulated to help you manage opioid dependence without producing the same euphoric effects as abused substances.
 Instead, they stabilize your brain chemistry, reduce cravings, and support long-term recovery.